Controllable Collision Scenario Generation via Collision Pattern Prediction: Related Work

 \section{Related Work}

 Existing approaches can be categorized as \textit{data-driven}, \textit{adversarial}, and \textit{knowledge-based}, according to~\cite{ding2023survey}.
 Data-driven methods~\cite{knies2020data, scanlon2021waymo, ding2018new} extract rare collision events from large-scale real-world datasets \cite{krajewski2018highd}, but such events are sparse and highly imbalanced in terms of both collision type and urgency (TTA), limiting their value for training or evaluation.
-Adversarial methods~\cite{rempe2022generating, wang2021advsim, hanselmann2022king} perturb agent trajectories within learned traffic dynamics models~\cite{suo2021trafficsim}.
-Although effective at generating failures, they are biased toward frequent outcomes (e.g., rear-end or head-on), since traffic priors and minimal-change objectives favor straight-line or opposing motions over rarer intrusions.
-Knowledge-based approaches~\cite{ding2023causalaf, huang2024cadre, kung2024riskbench, xu2022safebench} incorporate rule-based priors or semantic graphs to constrain the generation process.
-For instance, SafeBench~\cite{xu2022safebench} and RiskBench~\cite{kung2024riskbench} rely on pre-defined templates, which guarantee coverage of certain collision types but are not scalable, as increasing intra-class variation requires substantial manual effort and does not generalize efficiently.
-Similarly, CausalAF~\cite{ding2023causalaf} is confined by a hand-crafted causal graph, preventing diverse variations or generalization to other scenarios.
+Adversarial methods~\cite{rempe2022generating, wang2021advsim, hanselmann2022king} perturb agent trajectories within learned traffic dynamics models~\cite{suo2021trafficsim} to induce failures, but they often bias toward specific failure modes and lack explicit controllability over collision semantics.
+Knowledge-based approaches~\cite{ding2023causalaf, huang2024cadre, kung2024riskbench, xu2022safebench} incorporate rule-based priors or pre-defined templates to guarantee coverage of certain collision types but are not scalable, as increasing intra-class variation requires substantial manual effort and does not generalize efficiently.

 Our formulation does not fall into the existing three categories.
 Instead, it bridges data-driven realism by learning the distribution from COLLIDE and knowledge-based structure via collision pattern supervision.
 This formulation directly addresses the limitations of prior work: by training on synthesized collision trajectories derived from real-world logs , we mitigate the data scarcity faced by real-world–only methods; by conditioning on structured collision patterns and TTA, we enable intra-category diversity that knowledge-based methods, which rely on rule-based or heuristic-driven methods, often fail to provide; and by aligning each generated outcome with collision types, our design ensures controllability over collision types, which adversarial optimization approaches like STRIVE~\cite{rempe2022generating} and KING~\cite{hanselmann2022king} cannot guarantee.\\